bytesfield/sweet-pipeline/README.md

 };

 const pipes = [nairaToUSD, usdToBTC, applyTax];
-const pipeData = 100;
+const pipeData = 10000;

 const result = new Pipeline().send(pipeData).through(pipes).return();

 console.log(result);

 /*
-Calculation
+Process Calculation

-First Process : 100 x 400 = 4,000
+First Process : 10000/200 = 50USD
-Second Process : 4000 x 10 = 40,000
+Second Process : 50/10 = 5BTC
-Third Process: 40000 - (40000 * 0.3)  = 28,000
+Third Process: 5 - (5 * 0.3)  = 3.5BTC

-This will return (int) 28,000
+This will return (int) 3.5BTC
 */
 ```

-With the example above the amount is passed to every pipe on the pipeline sequentially and the final result is returned.
+With the example above the amount is passed to every pipe on the pipeline sequentially which is processed by the pipes individually with there separate logics passed to the current result and the final result is returned.

 #### Example with break method

-You can also chain the pipeline class with a break method and pass a boolean of true to return the result of the first pipe on the pipeline that returns a true response and others will be ignored.
-This is applicable when you implementing a pipeline of services with the same logic or implementation or external service.
+You can also chain the pipeline class with a break method and pass a boolean of true, this will return the result of the first pipe on the pipeline that returns a true response and others will be ignored.
+This is applicable when you are implementing a pipeline of services with the same logic or implementation or external service.

 _Note by default the break method is false_